-Every print comes with a 30-day satisfaction guarantee.
-If you are not completely satisfied with your purchase, simply return the print within 30 days in its original condition for credit (less any shipping and delivery/pickup charges) toward another in-stock print.
+Yes.
+If you are not completely satisfied with your purchase for any reason, simply return it within 30 days in like-new condition for a cheerful refund, exchange, or credit (less any shipping and delivery/pickup charges).

 Thank you very much for your order.

 Exhibiting photographers get this question a lot.
 I'm never sure why people ask it, so I'm never sure how to answer.
 Are people asking if I use film or digital?
-(Film, see the film or digital question.)
+(Film first, now digtal.
+See the film or digital question.)
 Are they asking what brand camera I use because they're inspired to try night photography themselves?
 (Great, but the camera doesn't make much difference as long as it can handle long exposures.)
-Or perhaps my studio visitors are simply making conversation, which is fine.
-I'm happy to talk about my work.
+Or perhaps my studio visitors are simply making conversation.
+Well, I'm happy to talk about my work.

-Anyway, I use a Bronica GS-1 medium format camera.
-Medium format is larger than 35mm but smaller than large format, which is the old-timey kind of camera with bellows like an accordian's and the photographer under a black drape.
-It lets me capture more detail than 35mm, so I can make larger prints.
-As high-resolution digital cameras continue to increase in quality and decrease in price, I'll probably switch, but I have others reasons for sticking with film (again, I refer you to the film or digital question).
+Anyway, I now use a Nikon D5100 digital SLR.
+I used to use a Bronica GS-1 medium format camera.
+As its name implies, medium format is in between 35mm and large format (the old-timey camera with bellows like an accordian and the photographer under a black drape).
+Medium format let me capture more detail than 35mm, so I can make larger prints.
+With modern high-resolution digital cameras and skillful techniques, large prints can be made from digital negatives too.

-My exposure times range from one to 12 minutes.
-That's minutes, not seconds.
+Shooting digitally, my exposure times are from under a minute to six minutes.
+When I shot film, my exposure times ranged from 1 to 12 minutes (yes, minutes, not seconds).
 There's a lot of thumb-twiddling in night photography.
-I also bracket my exposures, which means I make multiple exposures of the same scene, each at a different exposure time, hoping one of them will be the right one.
-Usually, one is, but it's certainly possible to over- or underexpose at night.
-I've heard.
+I also bracketed my exposures, which means I made multiple exposures of the same scene, each at a different exposure time, hoping one of them would be the right one.
+Usually, one was, but it's certainly possible to over- or underexpose at night.
+At least, that's what I've heard.